jmetzen/jmetzen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Senior Expert in Deep Learning at [Bosch Center for Artificial Intelligence (BCAI)](https://www.bosch-ai.com/).
-As a Senior Expert, I provide technical leadership in deep learning related topics in Bosch Research and the broader Bosch group.
+I am Senior AI Researcher at IPAI Aleph Alpha Research.
+I was Senior Expert at [Bosch Center for Artificial Intelligence (BCAI)](https://www.bosch-ai.com/) until 08/2024.

 My primary research focuses on making AI (specifically computer-vision based perception) robust, reliable, and safe.
 For this, we levarage strong generative models for finding [systematic errors of image classifiers on rare subgroups](https://arxiv.org/abs/2303.05072) and [systematic errors of object detectors](https://arxiv.org/abs/2309.13489).
 We also [identified vulnerabilities of Transformer-based neural network against adversarial patch/token attacks](https://openaccess.thecvf.com/content/CVPR2022/papers/Lovisotto_Give_Me_Your_Attention_Dot-Product_Attention_Considered_Harmful_for_Adversarial_CVPR_2022_paper.pdf).
 To counteract such vulnerabilities, we developed architectures that are certifiably robust against patch attacks for [image classifiers](https://openreview.net/forum?id=hr-3PMvDpil) as well as for [semantic segmentation](https://openreview.net/forum?id=b0JxQC7JLWh).
 Furthermore, we proposed methods for adversarially training neural networks to become robust against [universal perturbations](https://openaccess.thecvf.com/content_ICCV_2019/papers/Mummadi_Defending_Against_Universal_Perturbations_With_Shared_Adversarial_Training_ICCV_2019_paper.pdf) and [universal adversarial patches](https://arxiv.org/abs/2101.11453).
 In addition, we provide methods for [test-time adaptation of neural networks to improve robustness to domain shifts](https://arxiv.org/abs/2106.14999) and study the role of [shape-biased representations on robustness to common image corruptions](https://openreview.net/forum?id=yUxUNaj2Sl).